drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

-# CHASE Digital Texts Workshop, 19 January 2015

-19 January 2015, Open University, London
+# CHASE Digital Texts Workshop, February 2017, Open University, London

 _____
 ### Installation (to be completed before the session)

 Windows users, see the section entitled 'Installing Git Bash' in the Programming Historian lesson [*Introduction to the Bash Command Line*](http://programminghistorian.org/lessons/intro-to-bash).
 OS X and Linux users, simply make sure you know how to find your 'Terminal'.

-The data required for the lesson can be downloaded at: `https://github.com/drjwbaker/CHASE-digital-texts/raw/master/digitext.zip`
+The data required for the lesson can be downloaded at: `???`

 ______
 ## Morning